AnatomicMaps/flatmap-maker/README.rst

                             features; show centreline network; no image tiles; no neuron paths; etc
       --debug               See `log.debug()` messages in log
-      --only-networks       Only output features that are part of a centreline network
+      --disconnected-paths  Include paths that are disconnected in the map --no-path-layout      Don't do `TransitMap` optimisation of paths --only-networks       Only output features that are part of a centreline network
       --save-drawml         Save a slide's DrawML for debugging